~ SHAKING OFF THE STIGMA BEHIND OUTFIT REPEATING, ONE WEDDING AT A TIME ~

 Women, on average, wear an article of clothing only seven times before discarding it.
-Due to this high turnover of fashion, textiles — many which are not biodegradable — are leading the way as the fastest-growing waste stream (most of it goes to landfill).
+Due to this high turnover of fashion, textiles—many which are not biodegradable—are leading the way as the fastest-growing waste stream (most goes to landfill).
 Every five minutes in the UK, the country sees 9513 garments discarded.
 The US generated 11.9 million tonnes of textile waste in 2015 alone.
 And Aussies dump 500,000 tonnes of clothing every year.

-This really resonates with me.
-I am someone who still wears items of clothing I purchased at age fifteen, who preserves her mum’s old outfits like a museum curator, and who will only throw out her underpants when they have so many holes it becomes unclear as to which ones you’re meant to put your legs through (TMI?).
+These statistics resonated with me.
+I am someone who still wears items of clothing I purchased at fifteen, who preserves her mum’s old outfits like a museum curator, and who will only throw out her underpants when they have so many holes it becomes unclear as to which ones your legs should go through!

 A woman’s aesthetic is too often identified as the most, or only, interesting aspect to them.
-Most societies place more value (and therefore more scrutiny) on a woman’s appearance than on her male counterparts — including what a she does or doesn’t wear.
+Most societies place more value (and therefore more scrutiny) on a woman’s appearance than on her male counterparts—including what she does or doesn’t wear.

 Television presenter, Karl Stefanovic’s social experiment proved as much.
 He wore the same suit, on Chanel Nine’s Today show, for an entire year without criticism.
 Meanwhile, Stefanovic’s co-anchor, Lisa Wilkinson, combatted a slew of unwanted remarks about her daily wardrobe choices.